Don't wait!

 Everyone uses their kitchen in different ways.

 For some people, it’s a space to pour takeout food onto a plate or into a bowl.
-For others, the kitchen is the place where they put together culinary masterpieces.
-If you find that you’re on your feet for long stretches in the kitchen, you want to think about how the flooring affects your comfort.
+For others, the kitchen is where they put together culinary masterpieces.
+If you’re on your feet for long stretches in the kitchen, you want to think about how the flooring affects your comfort.

 Some flooring materials are softer and more giving than others, making them more comfortable to stand on for long periods.

-Just think about the last time you visited a big box home improvement store with its concrete floors or strolled around a convention center with hard, concrete floors.
+Just think about the last time you visited a big box home improvement store with its concrete floors or strolled around a convention center with hard flooring.
 By the end of your shopping trip or visit, your feet were probably tired, and your legs might have felt achy.
 Concrete is particularly unforgiving, and luckily, isn’t an option for kitchen flooring.

 5. Your Kitchen Flooring’s Cleaning and Care Needs

-Ideally, your kitchen floor will be easy to take care of and a snap to keep clean.
+Ideally, your kitchen floor will be easy to care for and a snap to keep clean.
 You don’t want to have to spend your evenings pretending you’re Cinderella, scrubbing stains off the floor on your hands and knees.

 For that reason, even if you don’t plan on doing much cooking in the kitchen, it’s a good idea to look for stain-resistant flooring options.
 It’s also worth looking at the recommended cleaning methods for your new kitchen flooring.
-You want flooring that you can clean with soap and water, rather than flooring that requires specialized cleaning products and complicated procedures.
+You want flooring you can clean with soap and water rather than requiring specialized cleaning products and complicated procedures.

 Another thing to keep in mind is that some flooring materials are porous and require sealing when installed.
 The sealant makes the floor water-resistant and less of a hassle to clean.
 You might need to reseal the floor every year so that it continues to be water-resistant, though.
 Sealing, however, helps protect it from wear and tear.